jriecken/asset-smasher/README.md

 ### <a name="tn-less-styl"></a> LESS/Styles

-- When the `compress` option is true, the compression is done directly via the `less/stylus` compilers
 - Any `@include/@import` paths are *relative to the path that the file is in*.
 - Any `@include/@import`ed files will *not* be processed individually by Asset Smasher (i.e. you can't `@include` a LESS file that is preprocessed by ejs)